 - Completion of the AAA program is not a guarantee of admission into the AHCOTE program.

 - NLC courses may transfer individually to other colleges, universities, and institutes in British Columbia, as indicated in the BC Transfer Guide.

 - The AHCOTE program is affiliated with School Districts 59, 60, 81, Simon Fraser University, and University of Northern British Columbia.

 - The information on this page is a summary of the official Program Completion Guide approved by NLC’s Education Council.
-Download a PDF of the 2016 Program Completion Guide.
-(Program Guide effective January 2017 and Program Guide effective May 2017)
+Download a PDF of the Program Guide

 APPLY NOW for the Associate of Arts Degree – AHCOTE program